saigonbitmaster/haskellLab/README.md

 #import
-use as to different the duplicate name of the module, both Text and Lazy has pack function so if not use as it will cause an error. import Data.Text as MyText import Data.ByteString.Lazy
+use as to different the duplicate name of the module, both Text and Lazy has pack function so if not use as it will cause an error. import qualified Data.List import Data.Text as MyText import Data.ByteString.Lazy

 a = Data.Text.pack "abc" --full package name b = MyText.pack "abc"    -- package alias

+#qualified & unqualified import
+unqualified import (the default): use anything imported just by its name. qualified import: you have to prefix the name with the module it's imported from.

+import Data.List (sort)
+This is an unqualified import. can now use: sort or Data.List.sort.

+import qualified Data.List (sort)
+This is a qualified import.
+Now sort by itself doesn't work, and have to use Data.List.sort

+import qualified Data.List (sort) as LS now can write LS.sort, which is shorter.

 #tools
 Prelude> :l main.hs -- load hs file